News

 Source: UCLA Newsroom Read Full Article![city skyline with virus graphic scattered throughout the sky](https://ph.ucla.edu/sites/default/files/styles/large/public/2023-04/2020.07.27_PressRelease_UCLANewsroom_Thumbnail.png?itok=GLLl_XTO)

-In an opinion piece published in The Hill, distinguished professor of health policy and management Dr. Jonathan Fielding shares his perspective about what will happen as the COVID-19 pandemic continues to spread in developing countries.
+In an opinion piece published in The Hill, distinguished professor of health policy and management Dr. Jonathan Fielding shares his perspective about what can be done to ensure coronavirus vaccines are accessible for all.

 Source: The Hill Read Full Article![Mixing concoctions in the lab](https://ph.ucla.edu/sites/default/files/styles/large/public/2022-11/fielding_hill_header_square.jpg?itok=coPBJC-5)